May Gardening Tips

 - Lawn not coming back as lush as you would like?
 You may need to aerate.
 You can do it by hand (not recommended–trust us!) or you can rent an aerator (Home Depot, Lowes, etc.) Aeration will allow your grass to get more air, water and nutrients.
 If you have areas that are looking bare or sparse, you may also want to put down some grass seed.
 Consider overseeding in the areas that are really struggling.

 - Keep mowing heights in mind: fescue should be cut at three inches.
 Zoysia should be cut at one inch.
 If none of this sounds appealing, remember you can always call us to take care of your lawn!
-Nate Young, our Lawn Maintenance Division Manager, would love to provide an estimate once we know your needs.
+We would love to provide an estimate once we know your needs.
 See our website for what services we provide, or request an estimate today!

 Fertilize or Not

 - Fertilize zoysia lawns this month, but do NOT fertilize tall fescue now.